 Thursday January 20th: We went bowling.

 Friday January 21st: We hear that tanks could be in Kyiv at not 2 days but 2 hours notice.
 Oh.
 Everyone is scared now.
 Our apartment is right on the river, right next to the bridge, a prime target for an errant tank round.
 My daughter wants to stay with us, we take her to her grandparents which is in a much more secure location.
 We eat a family dinner.
 On the way home my wife and I decided to go have a cocktail at our favorite date night restaurant.
 The atmosphere was charged, like everyone was fully absorbing and appreciating the beauty in everything.
 We never knew if we would be able to come back here again.

 January 22 Negotiations were going on.
 Everything was calm.

 January 23rd: Grandparents weren’t ready to leave everything (“It’s fine, nothing’s going to happen.”)
 I am paranoid by nature.
 I’ve travelled the world enough to know that to survive anything you have to be prepared for everything.
 I pulled out all the cash I could, both in local currency and also in Euros in case the local currency crashed.
-We hid it around the house.
+We left it with Grandma.
 My wife left her credit card.
 We left them our car with a full tank of petrol and the boot filled with water and food.
 Having a car full of petrol means you can at least get warm if the power and gas shut off (which we expected would happen) Everyone thought I was crazy.

 January 24th Fly to Italy.
 I still can’t believe my daughter persuaded us to take this flight.
 Renting another car from Milan was ridiculously expensive and we had to pick up our other rented car we left in Rome. ( Long story, we didn’t know if I would be able to drive in January in Italy so we had to rent a car before we left and pay to park it whilst we were away.)
 We arrive back home at 1AM, an hour after our quarantine was supposed to start.